albertoRamon/Kylin/KylinWithQlik/README.md

   <img src=./Images/42.png />
 </p>

-But this  association isn’t correct, you can see the correct ones  in Kylin UI > Model designer > Data Model:
+But this association isn’t correct, see the correct ones  in Kylin UI > Model designer > Data Model:
 <p align="center">
   <img src=./Images/43.png />
 </p>

-How can I change it?:
+How can be changed?:

   In “data manager”:  ![alt text](./Images/44.png) >  ![alt text](./Images/45.png) >  ![alt text](./Images/46.png)

-  In true, you can’t change because
+  In true, it can’t changed because

   “*Data tables defined in the load script are not managed in Data manage*r”